General Contractor Markup: Everything You Need to Know

 Calculating and adding the general contractor % markup to each item in the estimate can be a daunting task.
 It requires painstaking attention to detail, ensuring that each material, labour, and overhead cost is accurately accounted for and appropriately marked up.

 This process can be time-consuming and prone to errors, especially when managing multiple projects simultaneously.
-Therefore, I offer you the opportunity to explore Buildern’s advanced solutions!

-With construction management software, you can create accurate estimates, apply markup rates automatically, track project expenses, and generate WIP reports in a fraction of the time it would take to do it manually.
+With construction management and estimating software, you can create accurate estimates, apply markup rates automatically, track project expenses, and generate WIP reports in a fraction of the time it would take to do it manually.

 Buildern is designed to help general contractors work smarter while simplifying the markup application process and allowing you to focus on what you do best – constructing great buildings.

-Benefits of Using Buildern
+Benefits of Using Construction Software

-General Contractor Markup Types to Consider
+General Contractor Markup Types in Invoices

 Cost-Plus Pricing